 - Rusty Stocks, President

-- Wesley Alsabrook, Vice President
+- Cliff McGuire, Vice President

-- Joel Torres, Secretary
+- Paige Akins, Secretary

-- Jeff Hollingsworth
+- Michael Adkins

-- Randy Hollingsworth
+- Wesley Alsabrook

-- Cliff Mcguire
+- James Gober

 - Heath Pinkerton

-The board usually meets on the third Tuesday of each month from August through October and on the third Thursday of each month from November through July at 6:30 p.m.
-When determined necessary and for the convenience of Board members, the Board President may change the date, time, or location of a regular meeting with proper notice.
-In the event that large attendance is anticipated, the board may meet at the Haskell CISD PAC.
+The board usually meets on the third Tuesday of each month from August through October and on the third Thursday from November through July at 6:30 p.m. .
+In the event that large attendance is anticipated, the board may meet at Haskell CISD PAC.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and outside the Admin Office at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and outside the Admin Office at least three business days before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.